 Without a doubt, the Captain America trilogy and the Avengers films are the soul of the MCU.
-Even though Avi Arad always wanted to do a worthy Captain America film, it all happened under Kevin Feige’s watch — mostly because of Marvel Entertainment’s legal battle with Joe Simon (one of the creators of the character) and clearing the commitments to Warner Bros., which made it impossible for the Israeli producer.
+Even though Avi Arad always wanted to do a worthy Captain America film, it all happened under Kevin Feige’s watch — mostly because of Marvel Entertainment’s legal battle with Joe Simon (one of the creators of the character) and clearing their previous commitments to Warner, which made it impossible for the Israeli producer.
 In any case, I have no doubt in my mind Feige put in a good effort to deliver.
 Joe Johnston, of The Rocketeer fame, was the perfect director for a superhero film taking place in WWII, Christopher Markus and Stephen McFeely wrote the movie with Joss Whedon polishing it while doing script doctor duties (part of the deal to plan out the Avengers franchise), and the Marvel Creative Committee (Joe Quesada, Brian Michael Bendis, Dan Buckley, and Alan Fine from Marvel Comics) were in charge of making sure the comic book concepts were adapted properly.
 It helped that Joss Whedon was already a prolific director, screenwriter, and comic book writer who penned an award-winning Astonishing X-Men run.

 These people truly are the story architects of the MCU.
 It was they who made it what we saw from Captain America: The First Avenger up to Avengers: Endgame (2019).
-Of course, some of this credit should go to Feige as well; he contributed with notes and mandates (it is what it is), he secured actors like Robert Downey Jr., he hired the Russo brothers… This article is not meant to imply he did nothing for the MCU; we are just showing how the MCU was not made by a single producer and how it has lived off of the momentum — up to Avengers: Endgame — planned by mistreated and ignored talent who rarely receive recognition for making this mythopoeia possible, and why it seems to be falling off the rails now that Feige is truly at its helm, resorting to out-of-touch exec talk, identity politics, and smearing some of the people who helped him get to the top in the first place.
+Of course, some of this credit should go to Feige as well; he contributed with notes and mandates (it is what it is), he secured actors like Robert Downey Jr., he hired the Russo brothers… This article is not meant to imply he did nothing for the MCU; we are just showing how the MCU was not made by a single producer and how it has lived off of the momentum — up to Avengers: Endgame — planned by mistreated and ignored talent who rarely receive recognition for making this mythopoeia possible.
+This is the reason why it seems to be falling off the rails now that Feige is truly at its helm, resorting to out-of-touch exec talk, identity politics, and smearing some of the people who helped him get to the top in the first place.

 The success of The Avengers is so undeniable that it changed the industry, but weird situations arose from the production, like the mandate to kill off Agent Coulson (Clark Gregg).
 Whedon has never shied away from killing characters to torture the audience, but this didn’t make any sense simply because Feige and Whedon were also producing the spin-off TV show Agents of S.H.I.E.L.D (2013), and Coulson was the main character of the series.
 Whedon has explained how Marvel at the time pretty much didn’t care about integrating the TV shows with the movies and made it clear that Coulson was de facto dead in the films, something that has changed recently with the advent of Disney+.
 But none of their offerings to date has had the impact Daredevil had.
 At best, these have been polarizing; at worst, they are the tragedy of The Inhumans (2018), which Feige probably let become a highly mediocre TV show because he didn’t know the characters and couldn’t come up with a course of action for them.

 Is anyone keeping count?
 Because it seems Feige has seen more people walk out from Marvel Studios due to micromanagement than the controversial Kathleen Kennedy of Lucasfilm — Scott Derrickson being the most recent example quitting the Doctor Strange (2016) sequel last year due to “creative differences.”
 This seems mind-boggling since the majority of people walking away from the MCU had worked with the studio for at least a couple of years and tend to be legends in their field.
 It’s highly doubtful Feige knows best, and if he does, why hasn’t he directed any of these films himself?
-He is basically trying to do it with all the micromanagement.
+He is basically trying to do it through all the micromanagement.

-Maybe it’s because he has two strategies when dealing with something that wasn’t planned by the aforementioned people who actually traced out the MCU; fill movies with Adam Sandler-like low-effort comedy that has nothing to do with the original characters, like Guardians of the Galaxy (2014), Ant-Man, Thor: Ragnarok — a film with an identity crisis so bad it feels like a Guardians of the Galaxy sequel — or appeal to divisive, anti-consumer identity politics.
-This last one has become more and more clear through the years, starting with Captain Marvel (2019), a movie that was probably saved financially by releasing it around all the hype Avengers: Endgame generated, though it is still considered one of the worst Marvel Studios films by fan consensus.
-It has gotten so bad that this year alone, he sabotaged the appearance of Doctor Strange in the Wandavision (2021) TV show because of bigoted reasons: the character’s skin color.
+Maybe it’s because he has two strategies when dealing with something that wasn’t planned by the aforementioned people who actually traced out the MCU; fill movies with Adam Sandler-like low-effort comedy that has nothing to do with the original characters, like Guardians of the Galaxy, Ant-Man, Thor: Ragnarok (2017) — a film with an identity crisis so bad it feels like a Guardians of the Galaxy sequel — or appeal to divisive, anti-consumer identity politics.
+This last one has become more and more clear through the years, starting with Captain Marvel, a movie that was probably saved financially by releasing it around all the hype Avengers: Endgame generated, though it is still considered one of the worst Marvel Studios films by fan consensus.
+It has gotten so bad, this year alone he sabotaged the appearance of Doctor Strange in the Wandavision (2021) TV show because of bigoted reasons: the character’s skin color.
 He has gone out of his way to make it clear that, moving forward, the MCU will be designed to appeal to post-Marxist sensibilities, quite unreasonable since most people, regardless of political stance, used to enjoy the Marvel movies alike and now the producer is actively alienating half his audience for no good reason instead of just remaining neutral by sticking to the source material.
 All of these are happening as he recently antagonized the fans stating fan-favorite Marvel comic books are not a factor in his decision-making.
 Has he forgotten that’s the only reason he became a popular producer in the first place?

 Things do not look well now that Feige no longer relies on a plan that prioritized loyalty to the fans, the characters, and the stories.
-They now resemble the constantly-in-shambles and divisive sister company Lucasfilm, where, ironically enough, the most success has been found because of the creative liberty Jon Favreau was given with The Mandalorian (2019).
+They now resemble the constantly-in-shambles and divisive sister company Lucasfilm, where, ironically enough, the real success has been found because of the creative liberty Jon Favreau was given with The Mandalorian (2019).

 The jury is out there: the fans.
 They are the single reason these industries exist in the first place.
 What do you guys think?
 G+G would like to know!